Glory Be Prayer

 The Glory Be and the Mystery of the Trinity

 The Glory Be is a very short doorway into the greatest mystery of the faith: the Most Holy Trinity.
-When a person names the Father, the Son, and the Holy Ghost, that person stands before the same mystery confessed at Baptism and in the Creed.
+When a person names the Father, the Son, and the Holy Spirit, that person stands before the same mystery confessed at Baptism and in the Creed.
 The prayer gives Glory to each divine Person while speaking to the one God.
 It praises the eternal life of the Trinity “in the beginning,” acknowledges God’s work “now,” and looks toward his kingdom “world without end.”
 In a few lines, the believer touches adoration, faith, and hope.
-The Catechism teaches that the whole Christian life is a sharing in the life of the Father, through the Son, in the Holy Ghost.
+The Catechism teaches that the whole Christian life is a sharing in the life of the Father, through the Son, in the Holy Spirit.
 The Glory Be lets that truth pass through the lips many times a day.

-Summarizes Trinitarian Faith
+How the Glory Be Summarizes the Trinitarian Faith

 The Glory Be holds the Church’s faith in the Trinity in a few clear lines.
-First, it gives glory “to the Father, and to the Son, and to the Holy Ghost,” naming the three divine Persons while speaking to the one God, as Christ commanded at Baptism.
+First, it gives glory “to the Father, and to the Son, and to the Holy Spirit,” naming the three divine Persons while speaking to the one God, as Christ commanded at Baptism.
 Then it speaks of God’s glory “in the beginning,” “now,” and in the ages to come, which reflects the eternal life of the Trinity, God’s saving work in history, and the final kingdom that will never end.
 In one short act of praise, the believer confesses who God is, how he acts, and where all things are headed.
-The whole shape of Christian faith is present: from the Father, through the Son, in the Holy Ghost.
+The whole shape of Christian faith is present: from the Father, through the Son, in the Holy Spirit.

 The Creeds and Councils

 The Glory Be is a simple prayer, but it carries the same faith guarded by the great creeds and councils of the Church.
-When it gives “glory be to the Father, and to the Son, and to the Holy Ghost,” it echoes the Nicene-Constantinopolitan Creed, which confesses the Son as “God of God, Light of Light… consubstantial with the Father,” and the Holy Ghost as “Lord and Giver of life”.
-Councils such as Nicaea and Constantinople defended this truth against errors that denied Christ’s full divinity or the divinity of the Holy Ghost.
+When it gives “glory be to the Father, and to the Son, and to the Holy Spirit,” it echoes the Nicene-Constantinopolitan Creed, which confesses the Son as “God of God, Light of Light… consubstantial with the Father,” and the Holy Spirit as “Lord and Giver of life”.
+Councils such as Nicaea and Constantinople defended this truth against errors that denied Christ’s full divinity or the divinity of the Holy Spirit.
 Each time a Catholic prays the Glory Be, that person stands with the bishops and saints who fought for the true Confession of the Trinity and repeats their faith in a few clear words.

 The Life of the Trinity Through Grace

 The Glory Be does not only speak about God far away; it hints at the life he shares with his children.
-By Baptism, a person is brought into the life of the Father, through the Son, in the Holy Ghost, and becomes an adopted child of God.
+By Baptism, a person is brought into the life of the Father, through the Son, in the Holy Spirit, and becomes an adopted child of God.
 Sanctifying grace makes the soul a dwelling place of the Trinity, so that God’s Glory is not only praised but begins to shine in the believer’s thoughts, choices, and love.
 Each time a person prays the Glory Be with faith, that person answers this gift of grace.
 The prayer becomes a simple way to say: I know whose life I share, and I want that divine life to guide my present “now” and my “world without end.”

 Praying the Glory Be with Mind and Heart

 To pray the Glory Be well, a person must let both mind and heart be present.
-With the mind, one recalls what the words mean: praise to the Father, the Son, and the Holy Ghost; God’s Glory in the beginning; his faithfulness now; and the hope of his kingdom “world without end.”
+With the mind, one recalls what the words mean: praise to the Father, the Son, and the Holy Spirit; God’s Glory in the beginning; his faithfulness now; and the hope of his kingdom “world without end.”
 With the heart, one turns to God in trust, love, and adoration.
 It can help to slow the prayer, speak clearly, and pause briefly on the Name of each divine Person.
 When distractions come, the person can quietly return to the words, without fear or self-criticism.
 In time, this simple habit teaches the soul to “pray with the spirit… and with the understanding also”.

 Preparing Before the Glory Be

 Before saying the Glory Be, it helps to take a brief moment to turn the heart toward God.
-A person may quietly recall that he is in the presence of the Father, the Son, and the Holy Ghost, who already see and love him.
+A person may quietly recall that he is in the presence of the Father, the Son, and the Holy Spirit, who already see and love him.
 One simple act of faith can be made: “My God, I believe you are here.”
 Another act of love may follow: “I want to give you praise.”
 The Catechism teaches that prayer is the meeting of God’s thirst and our own.
 Even a short pause to gather thoughts, slow the breathing, and let go of distraction prepares the soul for this meeting.
 Then the Glory Be rises not as an empty formula, but as a willing offering of praise.

 Avoid Rushing Through the Words

 Because the Glory Be is short and familiar, it is easy to race through it without thinking.
 A good first step is to slow the pace on purpose.
-A person can decide to match each phrase to a calm breath, pausing slightly after “Father,” “Son,” and “Holy Ghost.”
+A person can decide to match each phrase to a calm breath, pausing slightly after “Father,” “Son,” and “Holy Spirit.”
 It also helps to look at the words on a page or screen now and then, so the eyes and mind engage together.
 If the Rosary is being prayed in a group that tends to hurry, one may quietly keep a steady, clear speed instead of trying to outrun the others.
 The Lord warns against “much speaking” without attention.
 Better a slower Glory Be said with faith than many rushed ones that never reach the heart.

 Intentions and Sacrifice